Anchor Text Keyword Classification

 The category of anchor text type plays an important role in how we calculate the risk of your links.

-If you want to look at accurate DTOXRISK data, you need to classify your keywords and then Recalculate the risk of your links.
 We don't recommend disavowing any links before you classify at least 80% of your anchor texts and re-process your Link Detox (DTOX) report.

 - Money Keywords